swiftlang/swift-evolution/proposals/NNNN-lifetime-dependency.md

 ### Standard library extensions

-#### Conditionally nonescapable types

-The following standard library types will become conditionally nonescapable: `Optional`, `ExpressibleByNilLiteral`, and `Result`.

-`MemoryLayout` will suppress the escapable constraint on its generic parameter.

 #### `unsafeLifetime` helper functions

 The following two helper functions will be added for implementing low-level data types: